St. Louis Blues: Jerseys

-Before the 2014–15 season, the team released new home and away jerseys that were similar to those worn in the early 2000s.
-T. J. Oshie (left) models the blue home jersey, while Alex Pietrangelo models the white road jersey.

 The Blues have worn blue and white jerseys with the famous "Blue Note" crest and gold accents since their inception in 1967.
 From 1967 to 1984, the Blues jerseys featured a lighter shade of blue along with contrasting shoulder yoke and stripes.
 The blue jerseys lacked the contrasting yoke until 1979.

 In 1984, the Blues drastically redesigned their look, adding red and darkening the shade of blue.
 Initially, the front of the jersey featured the team name above the crest logo, but was removed in 1987.
 In addition, the contrasting shoulder yoke was removed.

 For the 1994–95 season, the Blues introduced a more radical jersey set, featuring red in a more prominent role.
 The jersey introduced the short-lived trumpet logo on the shoulders and featured thin diagonal stripes on the tail and sleeves.
 The bottom of the numbers taper off to give way to the aforementioned stripes.
 An updated version of the blue sweater, produced by Adidas, was brought back in 2019 as their "90s Vintage Jersey."

 Before the 1997–98 season, the Blues introduced a new alternate white jersey.
 The jersey brought back the contrasting shoulder yoke and returned to the lighter blue of previous eras.
 It also replaced red with navy blue as an accent color.
 A corresponding blue jersey was introduced the following season, thus retiring the previous set.

 Like all NHL teams, the Blues updated their jerseys for the 2007–08 season with new Rbk Edge jerseys.
 The Blues simplified their design, with only the blue note logo on the front; there were no third jerseys for the season.
 The Blues announced plans for a navy third jersey featuring a new logo, with the Gateway Arch with the Blue Note superimposed over it inside a circle with the words "St. Louis" above and "Blues" below.
 This third jersey was unveiled on September 21, 2008, and debuted during a Blues' home game against the Anaheim Ducks on November 21, 2008.